First App

 Or compile to a standalone binary:

-tish compile server.tish -o server --feature http
+tish build server.tish -o server --feature http

 ./server